Why Pets Matter for Mental Health

 Interacting with animals can trigger measurable changes in the body’s stress systems.
 Key physiological mechanisms include:

-- Cortisol reduction: Several studies report that petting or being near a calm animal lowers cortisol, the body’s main stress hormone, which in turn reduces the physiological stress response.
+Cortisol reduction: Several studies show that petting or being near a calm animal can lower cortisol.
+Cortisol is the body’s main stress hormone.
+This can reduce the body’s stress response.

 These mechanisms underpin the concept of *pets as stress relievers*.
 For a comprehensive review of psychophysiological effects, see Beetz et al., 2012: “Psychosocial and psychophysiological effects of human-animal interactions” (Frontiers in Psychology).[Beetz et al., 2012 - Frontiers in Psychology]